 From average computer users to classy professionals, from gaming maestros to movie buffs, this laptop is suitable for everyone and is the best buy at this price range.

-The Acer Aspire E5-575G-75MD is a budget notebook made keeping in mind the middle segment of engineers which largely require notebooks for work and entertainment purposes.
+The Acer Aspire E 15 is a budget-conscious notebook targeted to the middle segment of engineers which largely require notebooks for work and entertainment purposes.
 It is a great laptop with a few downsides.

 Having an Intel Core i5-8565U processor ensures that your system is never slow and has all the resources it needs for heavy processing tasks as well.
 Its 15-inch display is more than enough for all kinds of engineering projects as well as for watching movies.

 It comes with pre-installed 8GB DDR4 RAM which is upgradable to 32 GB.
-It is inbuilt with a dedicated graphics of NVIDIA GeForce 940MX.
-It is not built for gaming but can be used to play titles like FIFA, COD, WOW, Sims 4, etc.
+It is equipped with a dedicated graphics GPU using an NVIDIA GeForce MX150.
+It is not built specifically for gaming but can be used to play titles like FIFA, COD, WOW, Sims 4, etc.

 Multiple connectivity ports have been provided in It.
 The weight may be an issue as it is a bit bulky and some might not prefer carrying it around.
 The 512GB SSD is enough storage for most purposes.
 If not, the storage can be updated, external storage can be used, or you can store files in a cloud service like Google Drive or DropBox.

-Keeping all the above features and its downside in consideration, the Acer Aspire E5-575G-75MD still makes for a nice budget buy if not used for regular travel purposes.
+Keeping all the above features and its downside in consideration, the Acer Aspire E 15 is still a nice budget buy if not used frequently for travel.

 The ASUS VivoBook Pro has some great features for engineering students.